AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/overview.md

   * **[!UICONTROL Identity Management]**&mdash;permission items to manage and view identity namespaces.
   * **[!UICONTROL Data Collection]**&mdash;permission items to manage and view datastreams.

-  * If you are the customer of a Platform-based application like Real-Time CDP, Journey Optimizer, or Customer Journey Analytics, you should also have:
+  * If you are the customer of a Platform-based application like Real-Time CDP, Journey Optimizer, or Customer Journey Analytics, and will be completing the related lessons you should also have:
-    * **[!UICONTROL Data Management]**&mdash;permission items to manage and view datasets to complete the _optional Platform exercises_ (requires a license for a Platform-based application ).
+    * **[!UICONTROL Data Management]**&mdash;permission items to manage and view datasets.
     * A development **sandbox** which you can use for this tutorial.

+  * For the Journey Optimizer lessons, you need permissions to configure the **push notification service** and to create an **app surface**, a **journey**, a **message** and **message presets**.
+For Decision Management, you need the proper permissions to **manage offers** and **decisions** as described [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/access-control/privacy/high-low-permissions.html?lang=en#decisions-permissions).

 * For Adobe Analytics, you must know which **report suites** you can use to complete this tutorial.

-* For Adobe Target, you must have permissions, properly configured **roles**, **workspaces**, and **properties** as described [here](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/property-channel.html?lang=en).

-* For Adobe Journey Optimizer, you must have need sufficient permission to configure the **push notification service** and to create an **app surface**, a **journey**, a **message** and **message presets**.
-For Decision Management, you need the proper permissions to **manage offers** and **decisions** as described [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/access-control/privacy/high-low-permissions.html?lang=en#decisions-permissions).
+* For Adobe Target, you must have permissions to create and activate activities.

-All Experience Cloud customers should have access to the required features needed to deploy Mobile SDK.

 >[!NOTE]